ElucidataInc/ElMaven/docs/Build.rst

 |

-Contributers can build El-MAVEN on Windows, Ubuntu or Mac systems by following these instructions.
+Contributors can build El-MAVEN on Windows, Ubuntu or Mac systems by following these instructions.
 Users are recommended to download the installers provided on the El-MAVEN website.

 Windows